 To improve cash management, cash received by the School District is pooled, with the exception of cash and cash equivalents held by escrow agents.
 Monies for all funds are maintained in this pool.
 Individual fund integrity is maintained through the School District's records.
 Each fund's interest in the pool is presented as "cash and cash equivalents."
-During fiscal year 2013, the School District's investments were limited to certificates of deposit.
+During fiscal year 2014, the School District's investments were limited to certificates of deposit.

 The Board of Education has, by resolution, specified the funds to receive an allocation of interest earnings.
-Interest revenue credited to the general fund during fiscal year 2013 amounted to \$24,236, which includes \$19,195 assigned from other funds.
-Interest revenue was posted to the classroom facilities project fund, the building fund, the classroom facilities project maintenance fund and to the private purpose trust fund in the amounts of \$2,046, \$20, \$829, and \$1,977, respectively.
+Interest revenue credited to the general fund during fiscal year 2014 amounted to \$15,401, which includes \$12,376 assigned from other funds.
+Interest revenue was posted to the classroom facilities project fund, the classroom facilities project maintenance fund and to the private purpose trust fund in the amounts of \$83, \$559, and \$1,151, respectively.